yii-tools/forms/docs/text.md

-## Text
+# Text

-[Text](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.text.html#input.text) is a control that lets the user enter a single line of text.
+It's a control that lets the user enter a single line of [Text](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.text.html#input.text).
 It can be used for any text, including e-mail addresses and URLs.
 The text is displayed in a fixed-width font (usually the user's default monospace font).

-### Example
+## Example

 ```php
 <?php